phdschooltpc/msp430-thyroid/README.md

 ### Program

 The main function _dynamically_ allocates an Artificial Neural Network (ANN) using network parameters provided in `database/thyroid_trained.h`.
 This header file is constructed from `database/thyroid_trained.net`.
-If you are familiar with some machine learning concepts, you may try to tweak network parameters and re-train the network using [FANN][https://github.com/libfann/fann].
+If you are familiar with some machine learning concepts, you may try to tweak network parameters and re-train the network using [FANN][FANN-LINK].
 Grab the resulting `.net` file, put it inside the `database` folder and re-generate the header file using the provided script as follows:

 ```bash
 cd database